stevevillardi/Logic.Monitor/Documentation/Get-LMDeviceGroup.md

 ```

 ### -Filter
-A hashtable of additonal filter properties to include with request.
+A hashtable of additional filter properties to include with request.
-All properies are treated as if using the equals ":" operator.
+All properties are treated as if using the equals ":" operator.
 When using multiple filters they are combined as AND conditions.

-An example Filter to get devices with alerting enabled and where the parent groud id equals 1:
+An example Filter to get devices with alerting enabled and where the parent group id equals 1:
     @{parentId=1;disableAlerting=$false}

 ```yaml